Chart Color Schemes

 Cultural Diversity

-Casey is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Casey was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Casey's population diversity is notable, with 32.3% born overseas and 33.5% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 42.1%.
-Hinduism stands out with 7.1%, higher than the Australian Capital Territory average of 9.5%.
+Casey's population showed higher cultural diversity compared to most local markets, with 32.3% born overseas and 33.5% speaking a language other than English at home.
+Christianity was the predominant religion in Casey as of 2021, accounting for 42.1% of its population.
+Notably, the percentage of people identifying as 'Other' religion was higher in Casey (3.1%) compared to the Australian Capital Territory average (2.7%).

 Frequently Asked Questions - Diversity